-It is normal for this process to take several minutes if not hours to complete, based on how many components are defined in your configuration.
-It is important to understand that once the configuration completes its deployment, this will configure the PowerShell DSC engine on the current system to perform frequent checks against your Microsoft 365 tenant to check for configuration drifts.
-By default, the engine will wake up every 15 minutes (minimum value possible).
+It is normal for this process to take several minutes (if not hours) to complete, based on how many components are defined in your configuration.
+It is important to understand that once the configuration completes its deployment, this will configure the PowerShell DSC engine (LCM) on the current system to perform frequent repeated checks against your Microsoft 365 tenant to test for configuration drifts.
+By default, the engine will wake up every 15 minutes (the minimum value possible).
 For more details on how to configure this, please refer to Configuring the Local Configuration Manager.

-If you simply want to apply the configuration on the tenant as a one off and prevent the system form doing frequent checks for configuration drifts, you can remove the configuration you have applied from memory by running the following PowerShell commands:
+If you simply want to apply the configuration on the tenant as a one-off and prevent the system from running subsequent checks for configuration drifts, you can remove the configuration you have applied by afterwards running the following PowerShell commands:

 Stop-DSCConfiguration -Force Remove-DSCConfigurationDocument -Stage Current